quasarstream/python-ffmpeg-video-streaming/README.md

 Visit **[this page](https://video.aminyazdanpanah.com/python/start/clouds?r=open)** to see some examples of opening a file from **[Amazon S3](https://aws.amazon.com/s3)**, **[Google Cloud Storage](https://console.cloud.google.com/storage)**, **[Microsoft Azure Storage](https://azure.microsoft.com/en-us/features/storage-explorer/)**, and a custom cloud.

 #### 3. Capture Webcam or Screen (Live Streaming)
-You can pass a name of the supported, connected capture device(i.e. a name of webcam, camera, screen and etc) to the `input` method to stream a live media over network from your connected device.
+You can pass the name of a supported, connected capture device(i.e. the name of a webcam, camera, screen and etc) to the `input` method to stream a live media over the network from your connected device.

  ```python
 capture = ffmpeg_streaming.input('CAMERA NAME OR SCREEN NAME', capture=True)